Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time: Introduction

+The influence of source radiation and vacuum-field fluctuations onto the dynamics of atoms, however, can not be uniquely identified in general, since their relative contributions depend on the chosen initial operator ordering in the Hamiltonian \cite{senitzky_radiation-reaction_1973,milonni_interpretation_1973}, see Fig.~\ref{fig:AtomsScheme} (a).
+This indetermination can be removed by the requirements that (i) the source and vacuum-field contributions must be individually hermitian and (ii) expressed in terms of hermitian field and atomic operators.
+This is known as the DDC (Dalibard, Dupont-Roc, Cohen-Tannoudji) procedure \cite{dalibard_vacuum_1982,dalibard_dynamics_1984}.

+Here, in Sec~\ref{sec:FermiTwoAtom}, we revisit Fermi's two-atom setup and show that to lift the indetermination of the relative contributions of source radiation and vacuum-field fluctuations one can replace (ii) in the DDC procedure by the following equivalent causality requirement: the source field should not lead to correlations between space-like separated atoms.
+This leads to the same unique operator ordering as in the DDC formalism and implies that any other operator ordering suffers from the complication that either the source and vacuum-field contributions are in general not real numbers or the source field mediates correlations faster than the speed of light.

-\textit{Existence of space- and time-like correlations in vacuum} \cite{summers_vacuum_1985,summers_bells_1987,summers_bells_1987-1,franson_generation_nodate,biswas_virtual_1990,olson_entanglement_2011}: Even space-like separated atoms, so atoms which are completely causally disconnected from each other, can become correlated, because they can harvest space-like correlations existing in the quantum vacuum \cite{biswas_virtual_1990,reznik_violating_2005,summers_vacuum_1985}.
+The interpretation of the resulting unique source and vacuum-field contributions are in-line with previous results, discussing how fundamental features of quantum field theory can be revealed in Fermi's two atom setup: \textit{(a) Existence of space- and time-like correlations in vacuum} \cite{summers_vacuum_1985,summers_bells_1987,summers_bells_1987-1,franson_generation_nodate,biswas_virtual_1990,olson_entanglement_2011}: Space-like separated atoms, so atoms which are completely causally disconnected from each other, can become correlated, only because they can harvest space-like correlations existing in the quantum vacuum \cite{biswas_virtual_1990,reznik_violating_2005,summers_vacuum_1985}.
 As no information is transferred between the atoms via this process, this result is in accordance with special relativity \cite{biswas_virtual_1990}.
-Similarly, if the separation of two atoms is purely time-like, they also cannot exchange a photon traveling at the speed of light.
-Still they can become correlated by extracting so-called past--future correlations from the quantum vacuum \cite{olson_entanglement_2011,olson_extraction_2012}.
+Similarly, if the separation of the two atoms is purely time-like, then they also cannot exchange a photon traveling at the speed of light.
+Still they can become correlated by extracting so-called past--future correlations from the quantum vacuum \cite{olson_entanglement_2011,olson_extraction_2012}. \textit{(b) Causality:} The two atoms can infer information about each other via the exchange of source radiation.
+According to special relativity, its contribution must therefore vanish, when the atoms remain space-like separated ($R > c \tau $, $c$: speed of light).
+Whether this is strictly true in a quantum mechanical treatment, had led to a debate in the past \cite{fermi_quantum_1932,biswas_virtual_1990,buchholz_there_1994,hegerfeldt_causality_1994}, which was eventually settled theoretically in favor of strict causality \cite{milonni_photodetection_1995,power1997analysis}.
+An experimental verification \cite{sabin_fermi_2011-1} is, however, still missing. \textit{(c) Time-domain fluctuation--dissipation theorem (FDT)} \cite{pottier_quantum_2001}: The FDT is usually considered in frequency space.
+Here, we find a direct implication of its time-domain form: It relates correlations arising from source radiation or vacuum-field fluctuations in Fermi's two-atom problem.
+This also allows for an experimental verification of the time-domain FDT.